SBit-Project/sbit.dev/docs/Help/contributing.md

 Communication Channels
 ----------------------

-Most communication about SBit Core development happens on IRC, in the `#sbit-core-dev` channel on Freenode.
+Most communication about Sbit Core development happens on IRC, in the `#sbit-core-dev` channel on Freenode.
 The easiest way to participate on IRC is with the web client, [webchat.freenode.net](https://webchat.freenode.net/).
 Chat history logs can be found